basimkhajwal/LSD/README.md

 A compiled (but not regularly updated) HTML5 version is at: [basimkhajwal.freeoda.com/games/LSD] (http://basimkhajwal.freeoda.com/games/LSD)

-They should all work but only desktop and HTML5 builds have currenly been tested.
+They should all work but only desktop and HTML5 builds have currently been tested.
 For the latest version, download this repository and run the gradle-based projects on your computer -- more [here](https://github.com/libgdx/libgdx/wiki/Gradle-on-the-Commandline).

 ### Development: